-- Combine oats, baking powder, cinnamon, and fine sea salt in a bowl.
+- Combine certified gluten free oats, baking powder, cinnamon, and fine sea salt in a mixing bowl.

 - After the oven beeps, add the mashed banana to the dry ingredients and stir to combine.

-- Immediately after combining, drop 8 (1) Tablespoon sized balls of cookie dough onto a parchment paper or silicone mat lined baking sheet.
+- Immediately after combining, drop 8 (1) Tablespoon sized balls of cookie dough onto a silicone mat or parchment paper lined baking sheet.

 - Bake for 10 minutes.

-- Transfer to a wire rack and allow to cool before serving.
+- Transfer to a wire cooling rack and allow to cool before serving.